Skip to content

 2. Select Configure in the AWS panel.

-3. Enter the Amazon Resource Name (ARN) for the role you created in the AWS console (if using StackSets, use the ARN from your primary Region stack).
+3. Enter the Amazon Resource Name (ARN) for the role you copied from the IAM console.

 4. Select Submit.